 If you see, or are experiencing an emergency, it is important to report it to the proper authorities.

+If you are in immediate, life-threatening danger, please dial 9-1-1.
 These are the numbers to call to report wide scale events (like forest fires or floods).
-These are 24 hour Provincial numbers and the call centre alerts the appropriate local emergency officials.
+These are 24-hour numbers and the fastest way to alert the appropriate local emergency officials.

 If you see—or are experiencing—a wide scale event, please report it.